 Before we breakdown, the trailer, make sure you’ve seen it yourself!
 You can check it out below:

 As always we pick out the TOP 5 moments that stood out the most.

 5 Things From The Trailer:

 There has been so much debate on who Jessica Chastain is playing in Dark Phoenix.
 All we know is that she is an alien shapeshifter.
 She has been described as “the devil on Jean’s shoulder”.
-It would be a safe assumption that she is connected to the Phoenix in some way, or is at least very knowledgeable about the it.
+It would be a safe assumption that she is connected to the Phoenix in some way, or is at least very knowledgeable about it.

-We know the Shi’ar are set to introduced here, so my thoughts point towards either Lilandra or Deathbird.
+We know the Shi’ar are set to introduce here, so my thoughts point towards either Lilandra or Deathbird.
 Though I would not be surprised to see them mix these two characters together to form something new.
-From the trailer she has more of a look of Lilandra, even down to her suggested powers.
+From the trailer, she has more of a look of Lilandra, even down to her suggested powers.
 But she lacks the villain vibe, which is why I find myself leaning towards this Lilandra-Deathbird hybrid.

 Space, The Final Frontier

 The big pull for me, when it comes to any ‘Phoenix’ film, is the space elements.
-And while the majority of the trailer focuses on the ground, there is a slight glimmer of a chance that we will be getting more space time this time around.
+And while the majority of the trailer focuses on the ground, there is a slight glimmer of a chance that we will be getting more space-time this time around.
 Will it be anywhere near the amount to satisfy me?
 No. I fully expect the space aspects to feature at the beginning when Jean first acquires the powers.
-Hopefully I’m wrong, but Fox’s record doesn’t fill me with confidence.
+Hopefully, I’m wrong, but Fox’s record doesn’t fill me with confidence.

 Eye For An Eye